The National Greenhouse and Energy Reporting (NGER) scheme, established by the

 You will then be prompted to complete the save by entering your file name and choosing where you wish to save the document to.

-Nomination is required when reporting liquefied petroleum gas (LPG).
+Nomination of primary or secondary is required when reporting liquefied petroleum gas (LPG).
 Purchased LPG (item 44 in schedule 1 of the NGER Regulations) is a secondary energy commodity.
 For LPG consumed at the facility where it is produced, LPG is a primary energy commodity.
-See the question above about primary and secondary fuels and other energy commodities.
+For more information, see

 E10 is a common blended fuel produced by blending up to 10 per cent ethanol with gasoline.

-Under section 1.18 of the National Greenhouse and Energy Reporting (Measurement) Determination 2008 a blended fuel is a fuel that is a blend of fossil and biogenic carbon fuels.
+Under section 1.8 of the NGER Measurement Determination a blended fuel is a fuel that is a blend of fossil and biogenic carbon fuels.
 For example, E10 is a blend of gasoline (fossil fuel) and up to 10 per cent ethanol (biogenic carbon fuel).

 Examples of biogenic carbon fuels under the NGER legislation are listed in items 10-16; 28-30 and 52-54 of Schedule 1 of the National Greenhouse and Energy Reporting Regulations 2008 (NGER Regulations).